jaylordlagud2022/TestWork678954/README.md

 ### 9. API Integration

 This project uses the `api.open-meteo.com` API to fetch current weather data, specifically the temperature, for the cities based on their latitude and longitude.
-This API is used instead of the previously integrated OpenWeatherMap API.
+This API is used instead of the OpenWeatherMap API.

 Here’s how we fetch the temperature: